syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if inumber is a value that is not in the a + bi  or a + bj text format.
+&#35;NUM! - occurs if inumber is a value that is not in the a + bi  or a + bj text format.

-#VALUE! - occurs if inumber is a logical value.
+&#35;VALUE! - occurs if inumber is a logical value.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/42.png](Calculate-functions_images/Calculate-functions_img114.png)

+_IMSEC_

 ### IMTAN